microprediction/timemachines/INSTALL.md

 Two suggested paths:

-    1. Try the pure pip route
+    1. Use only venv and pip
     2. Use miniconda

 I definitely suggest the latter if you are an M1 user